(Pittsburgh, November 6, 1894 – San Francisco, April 15, 1936).1

 Knox attended Pittsburgh High School and then entered Princeton.
 A member of the class of 1917, he excelled in tennis.3 He was a student at the Princeton Aviation School, which had been established in the spring of 1917 to train Princeton students.
 He then became a member of the first class at the government run Princeton School of Military Aeronautics, which superseded the Aviation School in June 1917.
 He graduated from ground school there on August 25, 1917.4

-Having, along with a number of other members of his ground school class, signed up to go to Italy for advanced training, Knox set sail from New York on the Carmania on September 18, 1917, as one of the 150 cadets of the “Italian” or “Second Oxford Detachment.”
+Having, along with a number of other members of his ground school class, signed up to go to Italy for advanced training, Knox set sail from New York on the Carmania on September 18, 1917, as one of the 150 men of the “Italian” or “Second Oxford Detachment.”
 After a stopover at Halifax to join a convoy for the Atlantic crossing, the Carmania had an uneventful voyage and docked at Liverpool on October 2, 1917.
-There cadets the learned that they would not proceed to Italy but would instead remain in England.
+There the men the learned that they would not proceed to Italy but would instead remain in England.
 They attended ground school (again) at the Royal Flying Corps’s No. 2 School of Military Aeronautics at Oxford.
 After some initial disgruntlement, the detachment made their peace with the change of plans and in retrospect recognized the benefit of R.F.C. training.

 After a first night in Exeter College, the detachment was divided between Queen’s College and Christ Church.
-Knox roomed with his fellow Princetonians William Hamlin Neely and George Augustus Vaughn in Peckwater Quadrangle at the latter college until all the Americans were moved back to Exeter on October 22; there Neely and Knox shared a room with John Howard Raftery.5 As much of their class work repeated material already covered at ground schools in the U.S., the cadets did not have to study hard; they enjoyed exploring Oxford and the surrounding countryside.
+Knox roomed with his fellow Princetonians William Hamlin Neely and George Augustus Vaughn in Peckwater Quadrangle at the latter college until all the Americans were moved back to Exeter on October 22; there Neely and Knox shared a room with John Howard Raftery.5 As much of their class work repeated material already covered at ground schools in the U.S., the cadets (as they were now called) did not have to study hard; they enjoyed exploring Oxford and the surrounding countryside.
 Knox, along with Neely, Edmond Thomas Keenan, and Frank Aloysius Dixon (also Princeton students) toured the university and, towards the end of October, enjoyed a bicycle ride to Abingdon, a few miles south of Oxford, at the conclusion of which Dixon and Knox (despite Knox’s being, according to the Nassau Herald, a “prohibitionist”6) “imbibed quite heavily & consequently felt very hilarious.”7

 A few days later the cadets learned that most of them would be sent from Oxford to Grantham in Lincolnshire to attend machine gun school at Harrowby Camp.
 Twenty cadets were to go to Stamford twenty miles to the south to begin actual flight training.
 The lucky few had been selected by Elliott White Springs, in part on the basis of their having already had, like him, some flying experience at Princeton.
 Although Springs chose Dixon, Neely, and Vaughn, Knox was among the 129 who left on November 3, 1917, for Grantham.8